RohitSaini15/bicep/infra/azure/README.md

 7. **CI/CD**: The AWS CodePipeline CI/CD pipeline would need to be implemented separately using Azure DevOps or GitHub Actions.

+8. **Spark Code Reuse**: The original Spark code is reused by storing it in a dedicated storage container and referencing it from the Synapse notebook, rather than embedding it directly in the infrastructure code.

 ## Limitations and Considerations

 1. **HTTP Source Dataset**: The template references an 'HttpSourceDataset' that would need to be defined separately to match the source data location.